 Section 79(1)(4)(b) of the PAA requires a board member who is standing for election to ensure that he/she avoids using any resources of the agency in connection with their candidature.
-In addition, the Directors' Code of Conduct, which is legally binding on almost all board members of DELWP agencies, requires board members to act appropriately in their role and to avoid using their position to seek undue advantage.
+In addition, the Code of Conduct for Directors of Victorian Public Entities, which is legally binding on almost all board members of DEECA agencies, requires board members to act appropriately in their role and to avoid using their position to seek undue advantage.

-It would be a contravention of the Directors' Code of Conduct for a board member to use agency resources in their campaign.
+It would be a contravention of the Code of Conduct for Directors of Victorian Public Entities for a board member to use agency resources in their campaign.

-Similarly, it would be a contravention of the Code of Conduct for Victorian Public Sector Employees) for an employee to use the agency's resources in connection with their candidature.
+Similarly, it would be a contravention of the Code of Conduct for Victorian Public Sector Employees for an employee to use the agency's resources in connection with their candidature.